Reach us

 Contact Us & How Booking Works

-- You contact us.
-We talk through your property, location, and the work you want.
-That might be just an assessment to take to your insurer, or the full mitigation to truly protect your property, which also gives you something to bring to your insurance company.
+Call 303-565-7408 or send the form.
+We talk through your property, your location, and the work you actually want, whether that is just an assessment to take to your insurer or the full mitigation to protect the property.

-- We schedule the assessment.
-If you want to move forward, we book an on-site visit.
+If you want to move forward, we book the assessment.
 We take photos, walk the property, and explain what is needed.
-The visit takes a few hours, and the written report is assembled within a few days.
+The visit takes a few hours, and we assemble your written report within a few days.

-- We do the work, if you choose.
-Timing is situational.
+If you proceed with the clearing, timing is situational.
 Zone 1 only is quick.
 Zone 2 can take multiple days because of the added area.
-Zone 3 can take days or weeks depending on lot size.
-Mountain lots vary widely, so it is hard to say exactly until we see it.
+Zone 3 can take days to weeks depending on lot size.
 You do not need to be home, because all the work is outside.

-Wildfire clearing work can be done in spring, summer, and fall, any time there is no snow on the ground.
-Summer is our busiest season.
-Winter is generally not workable because of the heavy snow.
-If you are thinking about it, reaching out early in the season helps us get you scheduled.
+Summer is our busiest season, but the clearing work can be done in spring, summer, and fall, any time there is no snow on the ground.
+Winter is generally not workable here because of heavy mountain snow.
+If you are planning ahead for insurance, booking your assessment early in the season is the safest bet.

 Booking questions